TvBreukelen/fnpdbservices/fnpdbc-dbconvert/release/readme.txt

 The tables of SQL databases are no longer completely loaded in memory, if a filter is set.
 Bug Fix: SQLite SELECT COUNT(*) statement doesn't return a Long value but an Integer causing the program to abort.
+Bug Fix: could not enter a PostGreSQL database if a MariaDB database with the same name has already been defined (and vice versa).

 Version 7.2.2